aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

+There can be many reasons to convert a DOTM file to an XLTX file.
+For example, a user may want to open the file in Microsoft Excel or another program that can read the XLTX file format.
+Additionally, the user may want to convert the file so that it can be read on a different operating system.

+How Aspose.Total helps for dotm to xltx conversion
-For a Python developer, who is trying to add a DOTM to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from DOTM to XLTX.
+The process is mainly in two steps.
+Firstly, use the Aspose.Words for Python via .NET API to convert the DOTM file to HTML.
+After that, by using the Excel Python API Aspose.Cells for Python via .NET, save the created HTML into the desired Microsoft Excel format.

 {{% /blocks/products/pf/feature-page-summary %}}